ForgeRock/forgeops/how-tos/migrate-legacy-to-YYYY.md

 If you followed the instructions above, you should have used `--small`, `--medium`, or `--large` when creating your environment with `forgeops env`.
-If so, then that added the config lines to `helm/my_env/values.yaml`.
-You can compare the settings there to what's in `kustomize/overlay/my_env`, and make them the same.
+If so, then that added the config lines to `helm/my-env/values.yaml`.
+You can compare the settings there to what's in `kustomize/overlay/my-env`, and make them the same.
 Things like replica count, cpu, mem, and disk.

 If you didn't use `--size` when creating your env, then we can do it now to get those config lines into your `values.yaml`.

-`forgeops env -e my_env --small --no-kustomize`
+`forgeops env -e my-env --small --no-kustomize`

-Now the config lines will be in `helm/my_env/values.yaml`, and you can make them consistent with your Kustomize overlay.
+Now the config lines will be in `helm/my-env/values.yaml`, and you can make them consistent with your Kustomize overlay.

 We also need to make sure that the images defined in `image-defaulter` are